cleverpush/cleverpush-developer-docs/docs/sdks/android/troubleshooting.md

 googleServices { disableVersionCheck = true }
 ```

+## UI Graphic issues
+If you are seeing visual artifacts or other issues for example in our app-banners, check if you are applying stylings to global elements.

 ##  Targeting S+ (version 31 and above) requires that one of FLAG_IMMUTABLE or FLAG_MUTABLE be specified when creating a PendingIntent.

 Please upgrade atleast to CleverPush SDK version 1.17.0 when targeting Android API 31+.